 When they reach the age of 6-7 years old and a daily nap is a regular occurrence then it may be time to seek help from a doctor.

-Signs Your Child May be Ready to Drop the Nap
+Signs Your Child May Be Ready To Stop Napping

 I thought that it was way too early, but I followed her lead and the change went smoothly for the most part.